 How can I make sure my child’s school is receiving Pupil Premium Plus Funding?

-In order for schools to access the funding, parents and guardians must declare their child’s adoptive, SGO or CAO status directly to the school before the school completes the January census.
-Parents and guardians must provide evidence, for example, a copy of the legal order, or a confirmation letter from the local authority which placed their child.
+In order for schools to access the funding, parents and carers must declare their child’s adoptive, SGO or CAO status directly to the school who will then confirm their status on the school census.
+Parents and carers must provide evidence, for example, a copy of the legal order, or a confirmation letter from the local authority which placed their child.
 Parents should not need to declare their child’s status again until their child changes school.

 For more information please read this Adoption UK Introduction to PP+ leaflet

 How do I know what the school is using the Pupil Premium Plus Funding for?
-Designated teachers should encourage parents and guardians’ involvement in deciding how the PP+ is used to support their child and the main contact for queries about its use.
-This might be done at an information sharing meeting with all parents, or on an individual basis.
+Designated teachers should encourage parents' and carers' involvement in deciding how the PP+ is used to support their child and the main contact for queries about its use.
+This might be done at an information sharing meeting with all parents and carers, or on an individual basis.

 Early Years Pupil Premium funding for Previously Looked After Children

-For more information please refer to the Kent County Council Free Childcare webpage
+For more information on childcare support please refer to Kent County Council Free Childcare Information